Poisonous to: Cats, Dogs

 - Life-threatening low heart rate

-Imidazoline decongestants are a topical vasoconstrictor (constricts blood vessels).
-When a bottle of eye drops are chewed, it can result in severe poisoning in pets – even death, when untreated.
-Clinical signs of vomiting, lethargy, depression or agitation, ataxia, hypotension, and a life-threatening low heart rate can be seen.
-Immediate veterinary attention should be seen.
-When in doubt, contact your veterinarian or Pet Poison Helpline for life-saving advice to find out if these common eye drops are poisonous to your pet.
+Imidazoline decongestants are topical vasoconstrictors (constricts blood vessels).
+Imidazolines (like oxymetazoline and tetrahydrozoline) are commonly found in over-the-counter eye drops and nasal sprays.
+When a bottle of product containing imidazolines is chewed, it can result in severe poisoning in pets – even death, when untreated.
+Even a small ingestion can cause clinical signs of vomiting, lethargy/depression or agitation, ataxia (incoordination), hypotension, and a life-threatening low heart rate.
+Immediate veterinary attention should be sought following ingestion.
+Please contact your veterinarian or Pet Poison Helpline for life-saving advice if your pet has ingested one of these common eye drops or nasal sprays.

 Poison type: Medications

-Alternate names: decongestants, nasal sprays, nasal decongestants, opthalmic preparation, Visine, eye drops
+Alternate names: Oxymetazoline, tetrahydrozoline, naphazoline, nasal sprays, nasal decongestants, Afrin, ophthalmic preparation, Visine, eye drops